Quantum chaos in the presence of non-conformality

 where $t_e$ denotes the time at which the perturbation is added to the system and $\mathrm{Area}_{\Sigma}=\partial(A\cup B)$.
 Further, $S_{th}$ is the density of the thermal entropy (Bekenstein-Hawking entropy of the black hole).
 This behaviour has been noted in both purely field theoretic set up \cite{Calabrese:2005in,Cotler:2016acd} and holographic set up and it can be explained with the help of the \textit{entanglement tsunami} phenomena \cite{Liu:2013iza,Liu:2013qca}.
-The entanglement velocity is always bounded from the above by the butterfly velocity, that is, \cite{Liu:2013iza,Liu:2013qca}
+In \cite{Mezei:2016zxg}, it has been argued that the entanglement velocity is always bounded from above by the butterfly velocity for any holographic theory obeying the null energy condition (NEC), that is,

-Furthermore, both the butterfly velocity and entanglement velocity are always less than the speed of light \cite{Qi:2017ttv,Mezei:2016wfz} due to causality.\\ On other hand, recently, it was shown that in case of a quantum many body system, properties of a chaotic system can be characterized with the help of the energy density retarded Green's function \cite{Blake:2018leo,Grozdanov:2018kkt,Blake:2019otz}.
+Further, in \cite{Mezei:2016wfz}, it was proven that the above relation holds for any unitary quantum system.
+It is to be noted that both the butterfly velocity and entanglement velocity are always less than the speed of light \cite{Qi:2017ttv,Mezei:2016wfz} due to causality.\\ On other hand, recently, it was shown that in case of a quantum many body system, properties of a chaotic system can be characterized with the help of the energy density retarded Green's function \cite{Blake:2018leo,Grozdanov:2018kkt,Blake:2019otz}.
 In the context of AdS/CFT duality, the mentioned Green's function can be written down in the following form \cite{Natusuume,nastase}